 - 1986-1989 United States Peace Corps, Fiji, South Pacific High School Science, Math Teacher; Science Head of Department

 - 11 different Courses taught at Cal Poly since Spring 2007 (directory)

 - Collaborated with the SUSTAIN Collaborative Learning Community Initiative

-- the Guateca Study Abroad Summer Program in Guatemala Summer 2011 and 2012
+- Founded and directed the Guateca Study Abroad Summer Program in Guatemala Summer 2011 and 2012